The Hunter R. Rawlings III Cornell Presidential Research Scholars program provides exciting opportunities to a select number of students.

 Students have the opportunity to participate in an annual winter service trip.
 Past trips have been to: 1) Nicaragua to volunteer at a rural sustainable tourism organization, 2) Pittsburgh to volunteer with organizations focused on food insecurity, and 3) New Orleans to volunteer with Lowernine.org, an organization dedicated to rebuilding the lower ninth ward, which was devastated by Hurricane Katrina in 2005.

 The Cornell Commitment Showcase

-This fall event brings together freshmen from all three Cornell Commitment programs to learn from upperclassmen who have engaged in research, service, and internships at Cornell and around the world.
+This virtual fall event brings together freshmen from all three Cornell Commitment programs to learn from upperclassmen who have engaged in research, service, and internships at Cornell and around the world.